daattali/beautiful-jekyll/coursework.md

 - **ESE546: Principles of Deep Learning** \
   **Professor: Dr. Pratik Chaudhari** \
   This is a mathematically rigororous course delving into the underlying statistics, optimization, and calculus principals that enable deep learning.
 The course also has a significant application component where students implement the algorithms, networks, and models learned in theory.
-We have covered topics such as:
+We covered topics such as:
   - Kernels
   - Fully-Connected networks
   - Backpropogation